 What is Pilates?

-Created by Joseph Pilates in the 1920s, he actually wanted to call it Contrology, which better describes what you’re doing.
-Through a series of movements, you are engaging your muscles to control the movements.
+He originally named it Contrology, which better describes what you’re doing; through a series of movements, you are engaging your muscles to control the movements.

 For this reason, Pilates develops much of what exercisers need — strength, flexibility, muscular endurance, coordination, balance, and good posture — with a much lower chance of injury than with other forms of exercise.
 The discipline emphasizes correct form instead of going for the burn.